-"Space Debris Mitigation for Agency Projects", administrative instruction of the European Space Agency (ESA) Director General, entered into force on 01 April 2008.
+"Space Debris Mitigation Policy for Agency Projects", administrative instruction of the European Space Agency (ESA) Director General, entered into force on 28 March 2014.

-Note: Currently, an update of the administrative instruction of 2008 is being finalised, with the goal of fully aligning ESA's space debris mitigation policy to ISO Standard 24113 "Space Systems - Space Debris Mitigation Requirements" issued in May 2011 and adopted by the European Coordination on Space Standardisation (ECSS) as the ECSS-U-AS-10C standard in 2012.
+Note: This administrative instruction replaces ESA's previous instruction of 2008, fully aligning ESA's space debris mitigation policy to ISO Standard 24113 "Space Systems - Space Debris Mitigation Requirements" issued in May 2011 and adopted by the European Coordination on Space Standardisation (ECSS) as the ECSS-U-AS-10C standard in 2012.